December 13, 2019

-Companies take data collected from GPS trackers, telemetry systems, weather and traffic monitoring services, in order to optimize delivery routes in real time.
+Companies take data collected from geospatial tech, telemetry systems, weather and traffic monitoring services, in order to optimize delivery routes in real time.

 Companies use big data to predict demand by analyzing it per customer segments or specific periods.
 This way, they can reduce order-to-delivery times, anticipate demand spikes, avoid over- or under-stocking, and distribute products among regional warehouses more efficiently.